VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 # LSP

-## Introduction
+## How does it work?

 Language servers are configured and initialized using [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig/).

-Ever wondered what lsp-zero does under the hood?
-Let me tell you.

-First it adds data to an option called `capabilities` in lspconfig's defaults.
+lsp-zero first adds data to an option called `capabilities` in lspconfig's defaults.
 This new data comes from [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp).
 It tells the language server what features [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) adds to the editor.

 Then it creates an autocommand on the event `LspAttach`.
 This autocommand will be triggered every time a language server is attached to a buffer.
 This is where all keybindings and commands are created.